 Real-time rendering is a field of computer graphics focused on analyzing and producing images in real time.
-The benefit of real-time rendering is that users can interact with the render as it is developed.
+The benefit of real-time 3D rendering is that users can interact with the render as it is developed.
 Real-time rendering is most often referenced in relation to interactive 3D computer graphics, or 3D environments in video games to quickly render motion.

-Real-time 3D rendering with Autodesk and Unity makes it possible to rapidly build interactive designs, characters, or models in-context – whether it’s a virtual walkthrough, game, car prototype, or even a film project.
+Real-time 3D rendering with Unity and Autodesk makes it possible to rapidly build interactive designs, characters, or models in-context – whether it’s a virtual walkthrough, game, car prototype, or even a film project.
 Easily transfer files between Autodesk products and Unity, take advantage of Unity’s huge community of developer talent and support, and reach the broadest possible audience with Unity’s compatibility across 25+ platforms (including mobile, PC and VR/AR).